-Based on the Czech experiences from the post-communist reforms, the paper sheds light on why the early stages of transition in all post-communist societies offered so many opportunities to the nomenklatura and why the access to capital ownership could not avoid frauds or even capital-destructive transactions.
-An attention is given to the processes of readjustments in the gradual convergence to more standard capitalist organisation.
-The changes were particularly intensive in the eight EU accession countries and the EU played an important disciplining role in that respect - in contrast to other post-Communist countries without such institutional pressures.
+Based on the Czech experiences of post-communist reforms, the aim of this chapter is to shed light on why the early stages of transition in all post-communist societies offered so many opportunities to the nomenklatura and why access to capital ownership was unable to avoid fraud or even capital-destructive transactions.
+Special attention is given to the corrective processes of economic readjustments when the social order converges gradually to a more standard capitalist organisation.
+The main characteristics of these evolutionary processes were: parallel restructuring at economic, political, social, and legal levels; the high speed and the intensity of changes that were full of bends and blind alleys; the peaceful external environment; and non-violence in domestic negotiations.
+Changes were particularly intensive in the eight EU accession countries, and the European Union played a very important disciplining role in that respect.